liuyuchenzh/y-not/README.md

 }
 ```

 > Yes, lack of event system make it hard to scale when things get complicated.
-But do notice y-component _does not_ target for such scenario.
+But do notice yComponent _does not_ target for such scenario.
 Use React, Vue, Angular or other amazing frameworks instead.

 ## API